lylakirati/automatic-differentiation/docs/milestone2.md

    * Product Rule

-     Product rule is a formula used to find the derivatives of products of two or more functions.
+     Product rule is a formula used to find the derivative of the products of two or more functions.
 The product rule can be expressed as:

      $$\frac{\partial}{\partial x} (uv) = u \frac{\partial v}{\partial x} + v \frac{\partial u}{\partial x}.$$

    * Chain Rule

      Chain rule is a formula to compute the derivative of a composite function.
-     The chain rule can be expressed as:
+     Suppose $y$ is a function of $u$.
+Then, the derivative of $y$ with respect to $x$ can be expressed using the chain rule as:

 	  $$\frac{\partial y}{\partial x} = \frac{\partial y}{\partial u} \frac{\partial u}{\partial x}.$$